Click on the image to download a "FREE "copy of Built To Prosper Companies,

 by Hasheem Francis & Deborah Francis Co-founders of Built To Prosper Companies

-Being an entrepreneur requires a ton of guts.
-Sometimes it is hard to break out of the traditional way of thinking that our parents have taught us as children.
+Being an entrepreneur takes courage and self discipline.
+Sometimes it is hard to break out of the traditional way of thinking that we have been taught as children.
 Nothing can be done without courage, vision and precise decision making habits.
 Once you make the decision to become an entrepreneur, act on it and have a burning desire to see it through.
 Will there be obstacles?
 Absolutely, but just remember that it is for the common good of all when you step out on faith and pursue entrepreneurship.

 The great aspect about being an entrepreneur is that when you succeed, other people benefit as well.
 Many jobs have been created because someone had the courage to be entrepreneur.